Your registration appointments will be available on SUOnline one month before registration begins.

 All students will receive one registration appointment for summer.
 Full-time students may register for up to 8 credits and Part-time students up to 6 credits during their registration appointments.

 Summer appointments are assigned by program and then class year.
 Part-time students register first for the summer semester.
-Cohorts are not used in assigning summer appointments.
+Groups are not used in assigning summer appointments.

 Appointment Time Conflicts